keu/docs/astro/runtime-release-notes.md

 ### Additional improvements

-- Upgraded `astronomer-providers` to 1.9.0, which includes two new deferrable versions of operators from the dbt provider package.
+- Upgraded `astronomer-providers` to 1.9.0, which includes two new deferrable versions of the operators from the dbt provider package.
 See the [Astronomer Providers changelog](https://github.com/astronomer/astronomer-providers/blob/1.9.0/CHANGELOG.rst).
 - Upgraded `openlineage-airflow` to version `0.14.1`.
 See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/blob/main/CHANGELOG.md).

+## Astro Runtime 5.0.11

+- Release date: November 2, 2022
+- Airflow version: 2.3.4

+### Backported Airflow bug fixes

+Astro Runtime 5.0.11 includes the following bug fix from later Apache Airflow releases:

+- Fix warning when using xcomarg dependencies ([#26801](https://github.com/apache/airflow/pull/26801))

+### Bug fixes

+- Removed the default value for `AIRFLOW__LOGGING__REMOTE_BASE_LOG_FOLDER`, as this value is now set in the Astro data plane.
+This enables Astronomer Software users to set a value for custom remote logging storage solutions.

 ## Astro Runtime 5.0.10